Skip to Content

 Application Deadline

-Applications for property tax deferral loans must be filed with WHEDA by June 30 of the year in which the taxes are due.
+Applications for property tax deferral loans must be filed with WHEDA between January 1 and June 30 of the year in which the taxes are due.

 Required Documentation